-Name Option-Based Awards - Value Vested During the Year (\$) (1) Share-Based Awards - Value Vested During the Year (\$) Non-equity Incentive Plan Compensation - Value Earned During the Year (\$)
+Name Option-Based Awards - Value Vested During the Year (\$) (i) Share-Based Awards - Value Vested During the Year (\$) Non-equity Incentive Plan Compensation - Value Earned During the Year (\$)

-James Buskard (2) - - -
+Anne Labelle (3) - - -

 Christina Blacker - - -

-Wade Hodges (3)
+James Buskard (2) - - -

-- (1) The aggregate value of the option-based awards vested during the financial year is based on the difference between the closing market price of the Common Shares on the Exchange on the vesting date of the options and the exercise price of the options. - (2) James Buskard resigned from his position effective September 30, 2022.
-Anne Labelle was appointed as interim Chief Executive Officer on October 24, 2022. - (3) Wade Hodges resigned from his position as Chief Executive Officer on January 26, 2022.
-He was appointed as Chief Discovery Officer on January 27, 2022.
+- (1) The aggregate value of the option-based awards vested during the financial year is based on the difference between the closing market price of the Common Shares on the Exchange on the vesting date of the options and the exercise price of the options. - (2) James Buskard resigned from his position effective September 30, 2022. - (3) Anne Labelle was appointed as interim Chief Executive Officer on October 24, 2022, and resigned from this position effective December 31, 2023.

-All option-based awards are issued pursuant to the Corporation's Amended and Restated Incentive Stock Option Plan.
-For more information on the Amended and Restated Incentive Stock Option Plan (the "Plan"), see "Approval of Amended and Restated Incentive Stock Option Plan" below.
+All option-based awards are issued pursuant to the Corporation's Incentive Stock Option Plan.
+For more information on the Incentive Stock Option Plan (the "Plan"), see "Approval of Incentive Stock Option Plan" below.